 For Families:

-- LEGOLAND Discovery Center, Madame Tussauds Tokyo, and Sega Joypolis offer hours of kid-friendly fun.
+- LEGOLAND Discovery Center, Madame Tussauds Tokyo and Sega Joypolis offer several hours of activity suitable for children.

 For Shoppers: